-Never pack in your checked luggage
+Travel checklist of what never to pack in your checked luggage

 All travellers usually know there are items you cannot take in your carry-on.
-However this does not mean that you should randomly stack things in your checked luggage.
-Firstly, because there are certain TSA restrictions and secondly - because your bags may get delayed or lost.
-Luckily you are protected in case of luggage loss or delay but you should also think about this worst case scenario when packing.
+However, this does not mean that you should randomly stack things in your checked luggage.
+Firstly, because there are certain TSA restrictions and secondly, because your bags may get delayed or lost.
+Luckily, you are protected in case of luggage loss or delay but you should also think about this worst case scenario when packing.

-Your laptop/ computer or video equipment
+Laptop/computer or video equipment

 Cash and jewelry